bahrain-uob/VoiceMate/README.md

 - Amazon Transcribe
 - Amazon Polly
 - Amazon Cognito
-- Aws CloudFormation
+- Amazon CloudFormation
-- Aws Lambda
+- Amazon Lambda

 ## This is what you will have by the end of this tutorial